Link-Key/linkkey-docs/API_Documentation/README.md

-# Reusable functions and components for the SNS apps
+# Reusable functions and components for the SNS

 Most functions in this library are async functions and therefore return promises which can be awaited or chained with `.then`.